sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10/01 Reflection.md

 Sidon held his stare for a few moments, then looked away towards the calm waters with a sigh.
 The silence that followed was one of concern - uncomfortable, thick with questions that the Zora prince wanted to ask.
 Finally he managed to get out: "You...
 Don't fancy yourself a hero, do you?"

 Your head turned to face the Zora. "...
-Not really.
+Honestly, not really.
 It's not something I'd normally want to make a habit of."

 "What would you be doing otherwise?"